Teen Employment Help

 Gateway Community College (GCC) Great Center targets a population of twenty (20) out-of-school youth who previously attended GCC but were designated as not making satisfactory academic progress and have not been retained in credit programming.
 Funding will provide these students, as well as students referred from partner high school(s) and adult education centers, with an option to attend GCC for non-credit workforce and basic skills training which leads to industry credential(s) and employment.
 All youth participate in work readiness and financial literacy workshops as a part of their overall training.
 The work readiness workshop will include how to prepare for a job search, how to write a resume and cover letter, and what are professional references.
 Other topics would be where to job search, how to apply to a job, and interviewing techniques.
 This workshop runs for 10 to 12 weeks.
 Additionally, the financial literacy workshops will include topics like what is a credit score and what it means, how to manage income and expenses, and how to organize important financial documents.
 These workshops will run for 3 to 4 weeks.

-New Haven Land Trust – Growing Entrepreneurs Internship offered in the summer, this is a great opportunity to learn the ins and outs of operating a small business and working outdoors for the benefit of the community!
+Gather New Haven – Growing Entrepreneurs Internship offered in the summer, this is a great opportunity to learn the ins and outs of operating a small business and working outdoors for the benefit of the community!

 Job Corps is a free education and training program that helps young people learn a career, earn a high school diploma or GED, and find and keep a good job.
 For eligible young people at least 16 years of age that qualify as low income, Job Corps provides the all-around skills needed to succeed in a career and in life.